-From an early stage in his reign (1760-1801), George had mild bouts of his mental illness, but they began to become frequent and longer, starting in 1788.
+From an early stage in his reign (1760-1801), George had mild bouts of poor mental health, but they began to become frequent and longer, starting in 1788.
 Many think it was porphyria, a hereditary physical disorder where there problem with the production of haem, which makes haemoglobin, found in the red blood cells to transport oxygen around the body.

-Samples of George’s hair were examined in 2005 and revealed high levels of arsenic, which is a possible trigger for the disease of porphyria.
+Some evidence that supports this diagnosis is the presence of arsenic.
+Samples of George’s hair were examined in 2005 and revealed high levels of the poison, which is a possible trigger for the disease of porphyria.
 The source of the arsenic is not known, but James’ Powders, a common medicine, was regularly given to George.

 George had ‘an episode’ in 1765, with a longer bout in 1788.
-George’s doctors couldn’t figure out what was wrong with him, so the King was sent to Cheltenham Spa to recover, almost 100 miles away: this did not alter his condition.
-In fact, in November, he worsened, talking to himself for hours on end; he would foam at the mouth, with his voice eventually going hoarse.
+The royal doctors couldn’t figure out what was wrong with him, so the King was sent to Cheltenham Spa to recover, almost 100 miles away, for the restorative waters: this did not, however, alter his condition.
+In fact, in November of that year, he worsened, talking to himself for hours on end; George would foam at the mouth, with his voice eventually going hoarse.

-In the late 18th century, the understanding of mental illness, and remedies and treatments for psycholoigcal conditions for were primitive by today’s standards.
-Doctors would forcibly restrain their patient until George was calm, or apply caustic poultices to him to draw out ‘evil humours’.
+In the late 18th century, the understanding of mental illness, and remedies and treatments for psychological conditions for were primitive by today’s standards.
+Doctors would forcibly restrain George until he was calm, or apply caustic poultices (think, homemade, primitive creams) to him to draw out ‘evil humours’.

 In a change to policy, Pitt proposed to remove penal laws against Catholics but the King refused, claiming it would violate the oath he made at his coronation, to maintain Protestantism.
 At about the same time, he was struck with another bout of illness, which George blamed on worry over the policy.